FIRST CLIENT SHOOT!

 Well, what an eventful few days it's been and going to be!

 Apart from all of the usual mundane stuff, this week brings the Great Knaresborough Bed Race - a local tradition harking back to the 1960s.
 It's a fantastic event and, as last year, I've been asked to be one of the official photographers.
 I guess that means I did an OK job last year!
 Anyway, I'm massively looking forward to it - not only is it a great day out (if you're not working!), but I get to shoot something that's massively different to what I'd also usually shoot.
-Some of the images from last year are on my Flickr page (done long before I got this site up and running).

 On top of that, my long-delayed (mostly due to work commitments) exhibition is definitely going ahead!
 The owner of a local independent café that we (might just, perhaps, every now and again) go to used to be an art lecturer at Aberdeen University; she saw some of my photography on social media and asked me if I'd like to exhibit my work there - she tries to exhibit work by a local artist every couple of months or so.